 Since moving to Vancouver last June I’ve been desperate to visit a trestle; old railway bridges no longer in use.
 There’s plenty all around BC but one of the easiest to get to from Vancouver is Ladner Creek Trestle just east of Vancouver.
 The old bridge is very impressive and it’s amazing to think that this was actually used by trains in the past!
-Visiting the Ladner Creek Trestle is ideal as a day trip from Vancouver and can be combined with The Othello Tunnels and/or the Tulips of the Valley tulip festival in Chilliwack.
+Visiting Ladner Trestle is ideal as a day trip from Vancouver and can be combined with The Othello Tunnels and/or the Tulips of the Valley tulip festival in Chilliwack.

 About the Ladner Creek Trestle

+Looking for an insight into Ladner Creek trestle history?
 The Lander Creek Trestle (old bridge) was part of the Kettle Valley Railway that ran across southern British Columbia.
 The railway opened in 1915 and was abandoned in part from 1961.
 The last trains ran on the part of the railway west of Penticton in 1989.

 Hiking to Ladner Creek Trestle

-The hike to Ladner Creek Trestle is short but does involve some steep, narrow and rubbly sections.
+The hike to Ladner Creek Trestle bridge is short but does involve some steep, narrow and rubbly sections.
 The whole hike, out and back, should take no more than an hour.

-Once you’ve found the trail head (see instructions below), look for a trail on the hill to the left of the highway (as you’re facing the highway).
+Once you’ve found the trailhead (see instructions below), look for a trail on the hill to the left of the highway (as you’re facing the highway).
 The trail is a steep uphill climb at first for about 50m.

-Whilst there are no trail markers, it’s pretty easy to see which way you should walk as the path is well trodden.
+Whilst there are no trail markers, it’s pretty easy to see which way you should walk as the path is well-trodden.

 After about 15 minutes you’ll come to a tunnel which is now blocked up.
 Here, the trail takes another steep uphill climb towards the left of the tunnel.

-There are a few rocks to the left of the trestle that you can walk on for an alternative view.
+There are a few rocks to the left of the Ladner trestle bridge that you can walk on for an alternative view.
 However, the best view is in the little area directly before the trestle.
 Enjoy!